psantalla/ze-assessment/README.md

 ## Context
 This exercise has **no strict time limit**, but it shouldn’t take more than **20 minutes** to complete.
 We’re looking for **precision and good decision-making**, not production-ready code—focus on structure and responsiveness rather than perfecting every detail.
 Once submitted, we aim to review your work within **72 hours**.

 You received a **`.fig` file in the project root** containing the design.
 Open it in **Figma** to view the section to implement.
 Normally, you’d get desktop, tablet, and mobile versions, but this time only desktop is available.
-The mobile and tablet versions got lost, so you’ll need to adapt the design responsively.
+The mobile and tablet versions got lost, so you’ll need to **adapt the design to be fully responsive**.
 The project notes suggest that a **1.19 typography scale** works well for mobile.

 ### Tech Guidelines
 - Use **vanilla HTML and CSS**.